 9. Do: Present the kind of work you want to be hired for

 If you’re trying to build a freelance career around branding and logo design, make sure that this is the focus of your portfolio.
 What’s more, don’t sell yourself short — communicate the effort and attention to detail that you put into your work, and fully explain the value that you have delivered for clients.

 10. Do: Tell your audience about yourself

 As well as adding a photo to establish virtual eye contact in your online portfolio, tell something of your own personal story, and set out your values and beliefs as a designer.
 Including a flavor of your design side-projects is fine, but make sure that these don’t distract from the work your portfolio is there to showcase.

 Want to learn more about design?

-Enrollment for June's short courses closes this Thursday at 6pm PDT.
-In just 4 weeks you could add design fundamentals, branding, or UX skills to your resume.
-Don't delay – upskill today!
+In just 4 weeks of study, you could add design fundamentals, branding, or UX skills to your resume.
+Don't delay–upskill today!
 Find out more